Another lazy day.

 Which was to be Chatuchak Market.
 And which was to be AMAZING.

 Chatuchak Market was a huge sprawling mass of a market place.
-Getting lost there would have been a very easy, and probably very commonplace thing to accomplish.
+Getting lost there would have been a very easy, and probably a very commonplace thing to accomplish.
 The stalls just went on and on… Book stalls, clothing stalls, food stalls, stalls of chopsticks, stalls of glassware, art stalls, toy stalls, stalls of generic souvenirs, a gong stall, fabric stalls, bars, silverware stalls… Every trinket, every ornament, every thing that you could possibly want.. was probably there, at Chatuchak Market.

 We had fresh fruit smoothies and soft, skewered garlic bread, and Sam had “the spiciest curry known to man” (in his own words).
 And we walked for a good few hours through Chatuchak, allowing ourselves to become lost in the completely illogical layout that the market has taken on as it has developed.